Irrelon/node-blinkt/readme.md

 will not update until you call this method.

 # Copyright and License
 All works are copyright Irrelon Software Limited.
-You may use this project under any open-source license that you wish e.g. (MIT, GPL etc).
+You may use this project under any license that you wish e.g. (MIT, GPL etc).
+You may use this software, source code, project, part of or in entirety for any reason under any license you wish, or no license at all.
+The software is given away freely and may be used for non-commercial and commercial, educational, governmental or any other purpose free of charge and free of license.
+Just go use it!